nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 **14. Receive business acknowledgement**

 The provider system records the business acknowledgement.
-If no acknowledgement is received within a reasonable time-frame (configurable), the provider system notifies an appropriate end user.
+If no acknowledgement is received within a reasonable timeframe (configurable), the provider system notifies an appropriate end user.